 Avira Password Manager Free Plan — Decent Free Option

-Avira Password Manager’s free version is a very good option with a decent range of free features.
+Avira Password Manager’s free version is a very good option with a decent range of features.
+The free version includes:

 - Unlimited password storage.